nikimanoledaki/CV/README.md

 ## Background

-I have over 5 years of work experience with non-profit organisations.
-I worked on the ground in refugee camps in Greece for a year.
-Upon returning to London, I co-founded Boxwise, a warehouse management application for NGOs that distribute donations in refugee camps.
+Prior to Makers, I co-founded Boxwise, a warehouse management application for NGOs that distribute donations in refugee camps.
 At the moment, it is used in 7 locations in Greece and services over ten thousand people.

 Last July, I graduated from King's College London with a bachelor's degree in International Relations.
 I wrote a dissertation about the societal impact of bias in machine learning and completed courses in Cybersecurity and Calculus.